 Feeding difficulties are common among babies with cerebral palsy due to muscle coordination issues.
 Ensuring proper nutrition is essential for their growth and development.
 Consider the following:

-- Consult a Specialist: A dietitian or speech therapist can offer guidance on suitable feeding techniques and nutritional requirements.
+Consult a Specialist: A dietitian or speech therapist can offer guidance on suitable feeding techniques and nutritional requirements.
+Therapists looking to expand their expertise in pediatric care can access Free PT CEUs focused on cerebral palsy management and early intervention strategies

 Support and Resources